CodemasonHQ/docs/scaling.md

 ## Introduction
 When it comes to scaling there are two ways to do it: horizontal and vertical.
 Vertical scaling involves simply increasing the capacity of your server to cope with the load.
 Horizontal scaling is the process of adding more servers and distributing the load across them.

-Codemason handles horizontal scaling with ease — when you add multiple servers to an environment, they form a cluster.
+Codemason handles horizontal scaling with ease — when you add multiple servers to a team, they form a cluster.
 When you add a Load Balancer to that cluster, you can scale your applications and make them resilient to failure.

 This document will step you through setting your application up so it can be scaled successfully.